Upcoming Election Dates & Registration Deadlines

 Who Can Request an Absentee Ballot?

 Any qualified elector who registers to vote in Wisconsin is eligible to request an absentee ballot.
-Under Wisconsin law, voters do not need a reason or excuse to vote absentee.

 How to Request an Absentee Ballot

-Request online.
-Registered voters may request an absentee ballot online by visiting myvote.wi.gov and clicking “Vote Absentee”.
+Online.
+You may request an absentee ballot online by visiting myvote.wi.gov and clicking “Vote Absentee”.
 This request must be made no later than 5pm on the Thursday before the election.

-Request by Mail.
+By Mail.
 Download the application, complete the form and mail it to your municipal clerk's office.
 The application must be received no later than 5pm on the Thursday before the election.

 If you have not previously provided a copy of your photo ID, photo ID must accompany your application.